Starting a centre-based ECE service

 Health and safety policy

-The Ministry of Health's website has a resource called Ngā Kupu Oranga Healthy Messages.
+The Ministry of Health's website has a resource called Ngā Kupu Oranga Healthy Messages(external link).
 It is a health and safety resource for early childhood services and is available to download.

 In general, HPOs make a report to the Ministry of Education advising whether or not they consider an ECE service to be compliant.
 The Ministry of Education makes the final decision about whether or not to grant a licence.

-The Ministry of Health's website also has up-to-date information on immunisation.
+The Ministry of Health's website also has up-to-date information on immunisation(external link).

-The Ministry of Civil Defence website has a resource called Early Childhood Education (ECE) Services Emergency Planning Guidance.
+The Ministry of Civil Defence website has a resource called Early Childhood Education (ECE) Services Emergency Planning Guidance(external link).

-Legislation can be accessed on the New Zealand Legislation website.
+Legislation can be accessed on the New Zealand Legislation website(external link).

 Curriculum assessment and planning policy